Mljet

 The beauty of the island attracts many naturalists, but also curious travelers attracted by untouched nature.
 The typically Mediterranean vegetation covers 70% of its surface, making it the most wooded island in the Adriatic.
 There are no less than five types of forest where mongooses, wild boars, mouflons, fallow deer live in total freedom.

-The national park, which covers around 1/3 of the island’s surface area, is THE island’s special feature.
-In its center a first lake, very deep blue; then a second, just as blue and on which sits a small island where the Benedictines – who had a sense of solitude – built the Sainte Marie convent, a sober jewel of the 12th century.
 Even in the middle of summer, you quickly feel off the beaten track as the park is full of small isolated coves with warm waters.
 We then jump from one to the other by bike or canoe while taking a lunch break in one of the restaurants at the water’s edge in Soline .
-Many hikes are also possible here, including to the Montokuc viewpoint.
+Many hikes are also possible here, especially the one up to the Montokuc viewpoint.

 At the other end of this long island, the landscape is very different with a few sandy beaches (a fairly rare occurrence in Croatia), in particular the pleasant beach of Blace with its air of the end of the world.

-Mljet is the green stopover par excellence: a nature bath in unspoilt pine forests, a serene national park, a few sandy beaches for lounging and local restaurants with their feet in the water.
-Quite simply, a mythical island.
+a serene national park, a few sandy beaches for lounging and local restaurants with their feet in the water.

-Mljet is the ultimate green stopover, a nature soak in untouched pine forests, a serene national park, a few sandy beaches for lounging and swimming in the glistening water, and local restaurants right by the water .
-A mythical island, quite simply.
+Mljet is the green stopover par excellence, a nature bath in unspoilt pine forests, a serene national park, a few sandy beaches for lounging and swimming in the sparkling water, and local restaurants with their feet in the water.

 Mljet is